 The Christ School partners with families to provide an academically rigorous and Christ-centered K-8 experience.
 In order to accomplish this mission, the school values open, candid and constructive communication among stakeholders.
 If concerns arise during the school year, it is important that all stakeholders understand the school's resolution process and the need to address concerns in a manner that supports a strong sense of school community.
+If the stakeholder feels the concern is still unresolved, the next step is to request a meeting with the Head of School.
+The Head of School will work with all individuals involved and has the ultimate authority to determine the appropriate resolution.
+The outcome of the meeting and any follow up actions, along with corresponding timeline, shall be documented prior to the end of the meeting.
+All parties shall be accountable to this plan.
 The Christ School's concern resolution policy is based on scripture found in Matthew 18:15-16,